App Manager

 A new application can be created using the button on the left bar.

-You can also include optional modules in the application to enable truetype font converter, texture decompressor module, or the physics engine.
+You can also include optional modules in the application:

-Once a new application is created, there will be shown a link which you may use to go to the application page (or you may just close it).
+Once a new application is created, there will be shown a link which you may use to go to the application page (or just close the window).

 The new app will start being displayed in the main list.